Isaac0047/Parameterization-based-Neural-Network/README.md

 University of Wisconsin - Madison

-This repository includes the code and data for implementing the PGNN
+This repository includes the code and data for implementing the PBNN